best-practice-and-impact/ons-git-config/README.md

 With the recent upgrade to Git version (2.27), git configuration now supports [conditional includes](https://git-scm.com/docs/git-config#_conditional_includes).
 I've used this, to select different user name and email parameters, depending on which folder a local repository is located in.
 I store all repos under `D:\repos\`, where I use one directory for GitLab repos (`ons\`) and another for GitHub (`ext\`).
 This conditional inclusion allows me to correctly authenticate connection to either GitLab or GitHub, without needing to manually set these parameters for each individual repository.

-For example, to provide different user name and email settings you might use the following configuration:
+For example, to provide different user name and email settings you might include the following in your `.gitconfig`:

 [.gitconfig](the_setup/.gitconfig)
 ```